ssabagg/ssabagg/README.md

 ## 🐍 Python and Data Science:
 My journey as a Python Data Science Developer involves extensive use of data manipulation, analysis, and visualization libraries such as Pandas, NumPy, Matplotlib, and Scikit-Learn.
 I excel in creating predictive models and insightful analytics that inform strategic decision-making and have a strong foundation in machine learning algorithms and data structures.

-## 🛠️ Building for Efficiency:
-In pursuit of optimizing our data workflow, I’ve developed a personalized Python library, `sabagclass.py`, which houses a suite of custom classes designed to accelerate coding within our company.
-This library simplifies tasks such as database connections, data uploads, and automated reporting, enabling our team to focus on delivering insights rather than boilerplate code.
-  ### 📚 Library Highlights:
-  - **`SqlUpload` Classes**: Simplify the process of uploading dataframes to different SQL databases, including SQL Server, AWS Redshift, and others, with optimal performance tweaks.
-  - **`SqlConn` Classes**: Streamline database connection handling for multiple environments, ensuring secure and reliable access.
-  - **`CheckIfRun`**: Monitor and verify the successful execution of scripts within our data pipelines, crucial for maintaining data integrity and uptime.
-  - **`SqlUtils`**: Aggregate common SQL operations into utility functions, minimizing code duplication and potential errors across projects.

 ### 📊 Python Projects:
 Here are some highlights from my GitHub repositories, showcasing my application of Python in data science and machine learning: